holodeck-b2b/bdxr-common/README.md

 ##  Using
 A basic SMP client, suitable for use in the PEPPOL network, can be found in `/generic/src/test/java/org/holodeckb2b/bdxr/smp/example/`
-The client has a CLI.
-Before use, it must be configured for your specific setup.
+The example is a simple application that can query for meta-data in the PEPPOL acceptance environment.
+As shown in the example you need to configure the client so it fits to your specific setup.

 ## Contributing
 We are using the simplified Github workflow to accept modifications which means you should: